wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-modify-data-0.md

 3. A setup wizard will appear to help you configure the DATA 0 interface of your device.
 Provide new values for the IP address, gateway, and netmask.

 > [AZURE.NOTE] The fixed controllers IPs will need to be reconfigured through the **Configure** page of the StorSimple device in the Azure Management Portal.
-For more information, go to [Modify network interfaces](storsimple-modify-device-config.md#modify-network-interfaces).
+For more information, go to [Modify network <!-- deleted by customization interfaces](/documentation/articles/storsimple-modify-device-config#modify-network-interfaces) --><!-- keep by customization: begin --> interfaces](storsimple-modify-device-config.md#modify-network-interfaces) <!-- keep by customization: end -->.

 ## Modify DATA 0 network settings through Set-HcsNetInterface cmdlet